samrepasky/PLC-final-project/README.md

 This is a React framework used with a vite configuration.
 We are doing the 3D annimation with react three fiber.

+# Instructions

-First, run `npm i`.
+- First, run `npm i`.
-Then, to run code use command `npm run dev`.
+- Then, to run code use command `npm run dev`.
-The URL will show up in the terminal, for example: http://localhost:5173/
+- The URL will show up in the terminal, for example: http://localhost:5173/